haandol/cognito-kakao-example/README.md

 $ npm i
 ```

-Install cdk in global context and run `cdk init` if you did not initailize cdk yet.
+Install cdk in global context and run `cdk bootstrap` if you did not initailize cdk yet.

 ```bash
 $ npm i -g aws-cdk